weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 single-mindedness which had made her so engrossed in her art, now proved her undoing.
 Her mind, shocked out of its normal complacence, perceived and dwelt on a new aspect of life, an entirely different and undreamed of sense of values.
-For the first time in her life she <span id="calibre_link-237" page-number="177" page-name="Page:There Is Confusion.djvu/183" page-index="183" page-quality="3" title="Page:There_Is_Confusion.djvu/183"></span>saw the importance of human relationships.
+For the first time in her life she saw the importance of human relationships.
 What did a knowledge of singing, dancing, of any of the arts amount to without people, without parents, brothers, sisters, lovers to share one's failures, one's triumphs?